 This is an ideal rose for the inexperienced.
 It is robust, highly resistant to disease, and lightly fragrant.
 Flowers are salmon-pink to peach, and blooms nearly continuously on slightly arching stems.
 It is an excellent choice for mixed border.

-Popcorn Drift® groundcover rose
+Sweet Drift® groundcover rose

 Double Knock Out® shrub rose